Envelope Detection in MATLAB

 This example shows how to implement two common methods of envelope detection.
 One method uses squaring and lowpass filtering.
 The other uses the Hilbert transform.
-This example illustrates MATLAB® and Simulink® implementations.
+For a similar example in Simulink™, see Envelope Detection in Simulink.

 Method 1: Squaring and Lowpass Filtering